Indefinite-mean Pareto photon distribution from amplified quantum noise

-\acknowledgments M.V.C and K.Yu.S acknowledge the financial support of the joint DFG--RFBR (Deutsche Forschungsgemeinschaft -- Russian Foundation for Basic Research) Project No. CH1591/2-1 -- 16-52-12031 NNIOa and of DAAD (Deutsche Akademische Austauschdienst) PPP Tschechien 2017 Project No. 57319488.
-R.F. acknowledges project GB14-36681G of the Czech Science Foundation and Bilateral research grant 7AMB17DE034 of the Czech Ministry of Education and German Academic Exchange Service (DAAD).
 We thank Felix Thoma and Denis Kopylov for helping with the experiment at early stages.
 R.F. thanks \' Eva R\' acz and L\' aszlo Ruppert for helping with the tail exponent methods.
-M.V.C. thanks N. Akhmediev for helpful discussions.
+M.V.C. thanks Nail Akhmediev for helpful discussions.
+K.Yu.S. thanks Vera Beletckaia for helpful discussions.
+We acknowledge the financial support of the joint DFG--RFBR (Deutsche Forschungsgemeinschaft -- Russian Foundation for Basic Research) Project No. CH1591/2-1 -- 16-52-12031 NNIOa and of DAAD (Deutsche Akademische Austauschdienst) PPP Tschechien 2017 Project No. 57319488.
+R.F. acknowledges project GB14-36681G of the Czech Science Foundation and Bilateral research grant 7AMB17DE034 of the Czech Ministry of Education and German Academic Exchange Service (DAAD).